ibtj21/ETL_Extract_HanaGashaw_670555/README.md

 ## Project Description

-This project demonstrates a simple **ETL (Extract, Transform, Load)** pipeline focusing on **full** and **incremental** data extraction and transformation techniques.
+This project demonstrates a simple **ETL (Extract, Transform, Load)** pipeline focusing on **full** and **incremental** data extraction ,transformation and load techniques.
 It uses simulated hospital admissions data to illustrate how to efficiently extract updated records based on a timestamp checkpoint.

 ---